 Physical therapy and exercises.
 These help improve strength, flexibility, and range of motion in the wrist and hand.

 Surgery.
 You may need surgery if the sprain is severe.
-For example, if the ligament is torn or if nearby tissues and bone are also injured.
+For example, surgery may be needed if the ligament is torn or if nearby tissues and bone are also injured.
 After surgery, you will often need to wear a splint or cast for a month or longer, until the wrist has healed.

 You can do several things to help relieve pain and swelling.
 These may include: